orizens/orizens.com/src/pages/blog/2015-12-11-automating-javascript-testing-deploy-with-travis-ci-part-3.md

 ## Release with npm

-Echoes Player is deployed to github pages (remember &#8211; it&#8217;s a ui based app), so, all I had to do is push a new version of bundled code to <a href="https://github.com/orizens/echoes/tree/gh-pages" target="_blank">gh-pages branch</a> of my repository.
+Echoes Player is deployed to github pages (remember - it's a ui based app), so, all I had to do is push a new version of bundled code to <a href="https://github.com/orizens/echoes/tree/gh-pages" target="_blank">gh-pages branch</a> of my repository.

 The preparation for release involves several steps to take before pushing to github the new code.
-For that, I&#8217;m using <a href="https://docs.npmjs.com/misc/scripts" target="_blank">npm&#8217;s scripts feature</a> &#8211; I defined a custom script &#8211; &#8220;release&#8221; &#8211; script that will run the required operations before i can commit to github.
+For that, I'm using <a href="https://docs.npmjs.com/misc/scripts" target="_blank">npm's scripts feature</a> - I defined a custom script - &#8220;release" - script that will run the required operations before i can commit to github.

 <pre class="lang:js mark:3 decode:true ">"scripts": {
     "test": "gulp test && protractor ./gulp/config/protractor.conf.bs.js",